Saab RB05: History

-The RB 05 was developed as a ground attack missile for the AJ 37 Viggen in 1967, and was issued for operative use in 1972.
+The RB 05 was issued for operative use in 1972.

 Use

-The missile would usually be launched after a high-speed attack run on very low altitude and climb to 400 m for launch.
+The missile would usually be launched after a high-speed attack run at very low altitude and climb to 400 m for launch.
 The supersonic speed was deemed necessary to reduce the threat of surface-to-air missiles.
 Since RB 05 was roll-stabilized, the aircraft did not need to be aimed straight at the target when launching, and would immediately descend again.

 Tracking the flares on the missile, the pilot would then guide the missile optically (the missile's engine was smokeless as to not obscure the view) with a joystick towards the target.
 Guidance commands were transmitted to the missile via a jam-proof radio transmission link.